Former Master Luthier of GibsonRen Ferguson" and

 Natural

-His deep understanding of art and his discerning eye have made it possible to captivate people all over the world through his instruments.
+His deep appreciation for art and discerning aesthetic sense have enabled him to captivate people all over the world through his musical instruments.

-It’s as if a musician who has achieved mainstream success has returned to his roots to accomplish the task of leaving behind the work he truly pursues.
+It's as if a musician who has achieved mainstream success has returned to their roots and accomplished the task of leaving behind the work they have always strived for.

-Advance Guitars actually traveled to the U.S. and succeeded in arranging an opportunity to see the guitars he is currently crafting.
+Advance Guitars actually traveled to the United States and succeeded in creating an opportunity to see the guitars he is currently making.

 ACKNOWLEDGEMENT

-I would like to express my sincere gratitude to Ren, Timothy, and Virginia Ferguson, and their families for giving us this opportunity.
+I would like to express my sincere respect to Ren, Timothy and Virginia Ferguson, and their families for giving us this opportunity.

 It is with great pleasure that we unite our thoughts and continue to work for the development of the acoustic guitar industry.